 Project modelling - resourcing and schedule estimates for bringing your product to market.

 Schedule - timelines that include phase details, major milestones and sprint dates.

 Ongoing costs and maintenance - a proposal for ongoing maintenance and support for your completed projected.

 By now, you should see that before you embark on any large development project, you should ask your developer to collaborate with you on an in-depth digital roadmap.

-If they cannot predict and account for each increment of their progress in the this crucial planning stage, you must be careful about going forward with them.
-Your budget, schedule and reputation is at stake.
+If they cannot predict and account for each increment of their progress in this crucial planning stage, you must be careful about going forward with them.
+Your budget, schedule and reputation are at stake.

 Talk to Hunted Hive today if you are serious about bringing your concept into reality.
 See how it is going to happen each step of the way with a Digital Technology Roadmap - a chart navigating you to your destination with the minimum of surprises.